As the capital of Germany, there are plenty of things to do in Berlin!

 15. Computer Games Museum

 The Computer Games Museum is one of the more unusual things to do in Berlin.
-As the name suggests it is a museum dedicated to the history of computer games.
-If you’re a fan of Mario, Crash Bandicoot and Pacman, this is the place for you!
+As the name suggests, it is a museum dedicated to the history of computer games.
+If you like Mario, Crash Bandicoot and Pacman, this is the place for you!

 The museum is located in the Friedrichshain district in the Karl-Marx-Allee.
-Over 300 interactive exhibits illustrate the cultural history of video games in the museum.
+Over 300 interactive exhibits illustrate the cultural history of video games.
 Tickets cost €9, but you can get them cheaper if you book in advance.

-You can find video games dating as far back as 1950 and classics such as Pong, Space Invaders and Super Mario.
+You can find video games dating back to 1950 and classics such as Pong, Space Invaders and Super Mario.
 The museum also has exhibits on virtual reality with a peek into what gaming of the future might be like.

-This is a fantastic museum to visit with many of the games available to play.
+This is a fantastic museum to visit with many games available to play.
 Even if you don’t like video games, you’ll still have fun playing games and learning more about their history.

 If you’re looking for a lesser-known place to visit in Berlin, Charlottenburg Palace might be the place!

 You don’t have to pay to visit the gardens, but you do have to pay if you wish to go inside the palace.
-It costs €10 to enter the Old Palace and the new wing of the palace.
+It costs €10 to enter the Old Palace and the new wing of Charlottenburg Palace.